vomnes/graphql-react-ts-app/README.md

 ### GraphQL React TS Project

-The base of the app is using this tutorial : https://levelup.gitconnected.com/build-a-graphql-react-app-with-typescript-9661f908b26
+The base of the app use this tutorial :
+https://levelup.gitconnected.com/build-a-graphql-react-app-with-typescript-9661f908b26

 Basic app to learn to implement GraphQL in React TypeScript environment.